Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Disable Recurrent Complex special saplings, which caused tree farms to be extremely slow and generate fences unless laid out in a checkerboard pattern
 - Add a custom GUI post-crash to better share the crash information and link to the DJ2 discord (Crash Assistant)
 - Add an early warning when attempting to load Essential (Crash Assisant)
+- Switch to the Alfheim lighting engine, improving lighting performance (Alfheim)

 ## Text and Quest Updates: